ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~

 #### Semantics
+{: numbered="false" toc="exclude"}

 The Argument &mdash; the root JSON value &ndash; is anonymous by nature.
 By getting assigned the universal name `'$'` it becomes the root node.

 ### Dot Selector